 It’s important to understand that a home’s classification is determined by two factors: the kind of construction and the style of the property.
 The style refers to the architectural characteristics and design, such as Craftsman or modern.
 In contrast, the structure refers to the type of building, such as a single-family home or a condo.

 For narrowing down your options, here is a list of the most common home structures and styles.
 Suppose you’re going to the trouble of spending money on a major home remodeling or construction project.
-In that case, you should think about including some innovative house design ideas to generate a feeling of wow factor.
+In that case, you should talk to a reputable custom home builder about including some innovative house design ideas to generate a feeling of wow factor.

 Rustic interiors are unfinished, usually composed of stone or wood, and frequently have unfinished components.
 Interior designers that adhere to the rustic theme draw inspiration from nature for most of their ideas, styles, and designs and use objects mostly found outside.
 The majority of the items they utilize are complex architectural elements and dramatic features like reclaimed oak flooring and maybe wood-beamed ceilings.
 You can also use the popular shingle styles to level up your home design.

 The major emphasis of rustic interior designers is raw, natural, and unpolished, bold, and glaringly authentic aspects.
 These designs have an earthy, organic feel to them as well.
 Many people think of rustic as dark and heavy, but a new style called ‘contemporary and modern rustic’ has been gaining traction recently, and it’s a fresh and light take on the authentic rustic motif.

 Asian Style Decor